FullByte/FullByte.github.io/docs/games/boardgames/chessacre/index.md

 - All figures, except pawns, may gain abilities to enhance their attack.
 - Figures can only have one ability at a time.
 - If a player already has an ability they may choose which one to keep.
-- Each ability is availble 3 times + 2 protect for each king.
+- Each ability is available 3 times + 2 protect for each king.
 If there are no abilities left, the figure does not gain the ability.
-- The ability is gained by equiping the figure with the ability marker.
+- The ability is gained by equipping the figure with the ability marker.
 - If the ability was gained in this move it can not directly be used.

 Moving to a field on which the enemy stands attacks the enemy.

-- If the enemy has an protect abiltiy, the attacker stays where it started and the attacked figure looses the protect abiltiy.
+- If the enemy has an protect ability, the attacker stays where it started and the attacked figure looses the protect ability.
-- If the enemy doesn't have the protect abiltiy, the enemy is killed and the attacker gains an protect ability.
+- If the enemy doesn't have the protect ability, the enemy is killed and the attacker gains an protect ability.
-- Killing an enemy with explosion or convert the attacker does not recieve the protect ability, however this credits for the kill are still recieved.
+- Killing an enemy with explosion or convert the attacker does not recieve the protect ability, however this credits for the kill are still received.
-- If the enemy has an explode or convert ability the enemy is killed and the attacker may choose to gain the protect abiltiy or the explode or convert ability from the enemy.
+- If the enemy has an explode or convert ability the enemy is killed and the attacker may choose to gain the protect ability or the explode or convert ability from the enemy.

-The following abilities are availble:
+The following abilities are available:

 | Ability | Available | Comment                                                                                                                                                                 |
 |---------|-----------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------|